The Three Stooges: Joe Besser replaces Shemp (1956–1958)

-Times had changed, and Besser was not solely to blame for the quality of these final entries; the scripts were rehashes of earlier efforts, the budgets were lower, and Moe's and Larry's advanced ages prohibited them from performing as much of the physical comedy that was their trademark.
-Besser had suggested that Moe and Larry comb their hair back to give them a more gentlemanly appearance.
-Both Moe and Jules White approved of the idea, but used it sparingly.
+The Besser Stooge shorts were of inconsistent quality, alternating between fresh, original material and tired rehashes.
+Fully half of these shorts contained all-new scripts, experimenting with science-fiction, fantasy, and musical-comedy formats.
+The other eight scripts were remakes, based on earlier Stooge comedies.
+Budgets were lower than ever, and Moe and Larry's advanced ages prohibited them from performing much of their trademark physical comedy.
+Besser had suggested that Moe and Larry comb their hair back to give them a more gentlemanly appearance; while both Moe and Jules White approved of the idea, they used it sparingly.
 Their other films—remakes of older comedies—required the familiar Stooge haircuts to match the older footage.